 You can certainly point to a few moments that venture a bit too far into cheesy territory.
 The biggest example for me is a shot of several characters lined up with guns in what looks like a blatant trailer shot, set to a more rock-leaning score that’s jarringly different from the rest of the music.
 But for one thing, these don’t make up the majority of the film and therefore don’t linger for too long.
 And for another, this mostly happens towards the heightened climax of Sisu, where you’re invested enough in the plight of Aatami and those he saves to roll with it.
 Every victory he has, big or small, is immensely satisfying, especially when it empowers those who haven’t been able to rise up against their own oppressors until now.

 Sisu is very much a what-you-see-is-what-you-get kind of film that I think will win most people over.
 It transcends its very simple story by telling it in a refreshingly old-school way.
 Everything about its construction feels timelessly raw in a way very few films can achieve, which goes so well with its deliberately glacial pacing.
 Whether you want a gleefully visceral bloodbath, a simple, strong, silent protagonist to root for, or an atmospheric adventure in the wild, you should be happy overall.
 It’s not exactly a gold mine of depth, but it’s a healthy payload of fun nonetheless.

-Sisu will be released in US theaters on April 28, 2023.
+Sisu will be released on Digital June 27 and 4K Ultra HD, Blu-ray™, DVD, and Video on Demand July 11, 2023.
 Read our interview with director Jalmari Helander.